P-p-H-d/mlib/README.md

 ##### M\_IF\_METHOD(method, oplist)

-Perfom a preprocessing M\_IF, if the method is present in the oplist.
+Perform a preprocessing M\_IF, if the method is present in the oplist.
 Example: M\_IF\_METHOD(HASH, oplist)(define function which uses HASH method, )

 ##### M\_IF\_METHOD\_BOTH(method, oplist1, oplist2)